crownstone/crownstone-sdk/HUB.md

 - Create a hub instance by [Post /Spheres/{id}/hub](https://cloud.crownstone.rocks/explorer/#!/Sphere/Sphere_createHub).
 Fill in your sphere id in the **id** fiels, the generated token in the **token** field, and a name in the **name** field.
 Click `Try it out`, and check that it was a success.
 - Get the hub `id` from [Get /Spheres/{id}/hubs](https://my.crownstone.rocks/explorer/#!/Sphere/Sphere_prototype_get_hubs), and write it down, as you'll need it later.
 - Get the `sphereAuthorizationToken` of the correct sphere from [Get /users/{id}/keysV2](https://my.crownstone.rocks/explorer/#!/user/user_getEncryptionKeysV2).
 - Find the IP address of the hub.
-Say it is at `192.168.0.66`, then go to port 5050, and use https: https://192.168.0.66:5050.
+Say it is at `192.168.0.0`, then go to port 5050, and use https: https://192.168.0.0:5050.
 - If according to your browser the certificates are not valid, click "Yes I know", or something similar to continue.
 - Go to the explorer.
 - Click `Authorize` on the top right, and fill in the `sphereAuthorizationToken`, then click `Close`.
 - Tell the hub about its Crownstone cloud account.
-You can post to an endpoint on the hub.
-Given the above IP address, this is <https://192.168.0.66:5050/explorer/#/HubController/HubController.createHub>.
+You can post to an endpoint on the hub via [HubController Post /hub](https://192.168.0.0:5050/explorer/#/HubController/HubController.createHub).
 Click `Try it out` and use the following format:
   ```
   {
     "name": "name from cloud",